 Why Another Round?

 Some people asked me, why in the WORLD I would do another round of Whole30 only a month after completing your first round?
 Great question.
 I asked myself that same thing as I committed to my Round 2.
 But here’s what happened after we finished Round 1… I did great for 3 weeks.
 Started with the slow roll reintroduction.
-Decided against eating gluten and dairy; opted for almond butter instead of peanut butter.
+Decided gluten and dairy weren’t worth how they made me feel.
+I opted for almond butter instead of peanut butter for the same reason.
 After the reintroduction, I ate Whole30 95% of the with the occasional treat here and there.
 No where near the horrible weekend binges that I used to have.
 Whole30 had definitely become part of my life.

 And then my English Bulldog took a turn for the worse.
 Hank was diagnosed with Lymphoma earlier in the year and after 3 months of smooth sailing for the most part, we had a really bad day that ended with my husband and I having to make that hard decision.
-We both had commitments right after, so we had to continue with our day, despite the pain.
+We both had commitments right after we said our goodbyes, so we had to continue with our day, despite the pain.

 As we wrapped up our separate commitments that night, I said to him over the phone through tears, “I just don’t think I have it in me to cook dinner tonight.”
 He said, “It’s ok baby, I can cook.”
 When he showed up to meet me at my mom’s house 45 minutes later, I noticed a faint orange mustache.
 Knowing him, I thought, He must have grabbed a slice of pizza.
 Then he lifted up a tin that had less than half of a cookie cake… He’d demolished most of it in the 2 mile drive from the store to my mom’s house!